carat-project/carat-dataset-tools/README.md

 ## Build instructions

 1. Install maven3.
-2. `cd carat-dataset-tools; mvn clean package assembly:single`
+2. `cd carat-dataset-tools; mvn clean package
 3. The above produces the file `target/carat-dataset-tools-1.0.0-jar-with-dependencies.jar`.
 You are now ready to run the example class of the project.

 ## Run instructions